-- 23.1 In the event of a dispute arising between Employer and an Employee or Employees concerning any aspect of work, the following procedure shall be observed: - 23.1.1 Employee(s) shall in the first instance seek to resolve any dispute with the relevant Team Leader. - 23.1.2 Conversely, a Team Leader should seek to resolve any disputes directly with the Employee(s) concerned, as appropriate. - 23.1.3 If matters remain unresolved then assistance should be sought from the Works Manager and the appropriate Workplace Representative who may involve a Union Official. - 23.1.4 If, at this stage matters are unresolved, the Works Manager will liaise with the Chief Executive Officer, as appropriate. - 23.2 If the issues remain unresolved, either party may refer the matter to the South Australian Employment Tribunal for conciliation and if necessary arbitration.
-Both parties shall endeavour to have the hearing as early as possible. - 23.3 While procedures in clause 22.1 and clause 22.2 are being followed, work shall continue normally except in a bona-fide situation where the physical safety of any Employee is endangered.
-Each step of the procedure shall take a maximum of 5 business days unless otherwise agreed in writing.
+- 23.1 In the event of a dispute arising between Employer and an Employee or Employees concerning any aspect of work, the following procedure shall be observed: - 23.1.1 Employee(s) shall in the first instance seek to resolve any dispute with the relevant Team Leader/Leading Hand. - 23.1.2 Conversely, a Team Leader/Leading Hand should seek to resolve any disputes directly with the Employee(s) concerned, as appropriate. - 23.1.3 If matters remain unresolved then assistance should be sought from the Director of Works and the appropriate Workplace Representative who may involve a Union Official. - 23.1.4 If, at this stage matters are unresolved, the Director of Works will liaise with the Chief Executive Officer, as appropriate. - 23.2 If the issues remain unresolved, either party may refer the matter to the South Australian Employment Tribunal for conciliation and if necessary, arbitration.
+Both parties shall endeavour to have the hearing as early as possible. - 23.3 While procedures in clause 23.1 and clause 23.2 are being followed, work shall continue normally except in a bona-fide situation where the physical safety of any Employee is endangered.
+Each step of the procedure shall take a maximum of 5 business days unless otherwise agreed in writing. - 23.4 The ultimate terms of settlement of a problem shall not be affected in any way, nor shall right of any person involved in or affected be prejudiced by the fact that normal work has continued without interruption.

-- The ultimate terms of settlement of a problem shall not be affected in any way, nor shall right of any person involved in or affected be prejudiced by the fact that normal work has continued without interruption. - None of the above precludes an Employee from contacting their Workplace Representative, Union Official or a representative of their choice at any time.
+23.5 None of the above precludes an Employee from contacting their Workplace Representative, Union Official or a representative of their choice at any time.